Evaluating Expressions

 Evaluation using Sol

-A solution object (Sol) can also be used to evaluate the value of an expression.
-To do this, we first construct a Sol object associated with a given expression.
-The newly created Sol object is initialized with the all-zero assignment.
+A solution (Sol) can also be used to evaluate the value of an expression.
+To do this, we first construct a solution sol associated with a given expression f.
+The newly created solution is initialized with the all-zero assignment.

 import pyqbpp as qbpp